 - Become a best-selling author.
 Live off your royalty checks and get asked to write for big magazines.

 - Become a top blogger.
 Live off your advertising, sponsorships and book deals.

 See what I mean?
 The first two categories don’t sound good to most writers, and the second three are nearly impossible to pull off.

 I have come to accept that, for most of us, food writing doesn’t pay well.
 Why not?
 I have lots of theories, but in the end, it doesn’t matter.
 We choose to do it, we love it, and we should ask for higher pay at every opportunity.
 So let’s stop blaming others and get on with what gives us pleasure and satisfaction.

 (And if you think food writers are the only writers with low pay, read “There will be no more professional writers in the future”).

 Note: This post is adapted from my quarterly newsletter.
-If you’d like to receive it, sign up here.
+If you’d like to receive it, sign up by clicking on the link above.
 The next one’s coming out at the end of December.